 About Travel PCard Policy

 A Travel PCard offers the same conveniences as a personal credit card.
 However, keep in mind that the charges automatically go against a University account.
 If unapproved charges are made with the Travel PCard, the Cardholder will be required to reimburse the University.

 - All Cardholders must sign and accept the terms and conditions of the Stanislaus State Travel PCard Cardholder Agreement.

 - All purchase transactions processed against a Travel PCard must be made by the individual to whom the card is issued.

 - The Travel PCard can ONLY BE USED to pay for PRE-APPROVED travel.

 - Travel must be for the benefit of the University.

 - Use of the Travel PCard will be governed by the most current version of the Stanislaus State PCard Cardholder Policy & Travel PCard Procedure Handbook, and the Travel PCard Cardholder Agreement.

 - The Travel PCard cannot be used for purchase transactions exceeding the designated transaction dollar limit.

-- A Travel PCard Statement of Transactions, signed by the Cardholder's Approving Official (see Cardholder Agreement), must be filed with CSU Stanislaus Financial Services in a timely manner (first business day of each month).
+- A Travel PCard Statement of Transactions, signed by the Cardholder's Approving Official (see Cardholder Agreement), must be filed with Stanislaus State Financial Services in a timely manner (first business day of each month).